 Without a doubt, no painting reveals Vermeer's debt to Pieter de Hooch more than the Little Street.
-A few years earlier, De Hooch had single-handedly conceived a new type of cityscape which was far removed from the panoramic or topographical cityscapes of his colleagues.
-Here, domestic virtues, the silence of daily life and the timeless routine of household work, so cherished by the Dutch people, are played out on a stage of humble stone, brick and mortar.
+A few years earlier, De Hooch had single-handedly conceived a new type of cityscape which was far removed from the panoramic or topographical views of his colleagues.
+Here, the silence of daily life and the timeless routine of household work, so cherished by the Dutch people, are played out on a stage of humble stone, brick and mortar.

-In relation to the laid-back atmosphere in Delft, art historian Peter C. Sutton wrote: "The conservative spirit seemed to be reflected in the layout of the city itself.
-Whereas most 17th-century Dutch towns were a tangle of narrow streets and alleyways, Delft had had a clearly organized ground plan since the Middle Ages.
+Concerning the laid-back atmosphere in Delft, art historian Peter C. Sutton wrote: "The conservative spirit seemed to be reflected in the layout of the city itself.
+Whereas most 17th-century Dutch towns were a tangle of narrow streets and alleyways, Delft had a clearly organized ground plan since the Middle Ages.
 A regular system of canals and streets, meeting at right angles and forming a grid culminated in the large rectangular marketplace, where the Nieuwe Kerk and Town Hall still stand.
 The dominant impression of the city, then as now, was of long vistas bordered by low brick dwellings.
 In his Journal de Voyayes of 1665, Balthasar de Monconys observed, 'Les rues sont toutes si droictes et si regalières, qu'on sçait d'abord tous les endroits.'
 Delft's chronicler, Dirck van Bleyswijk, also claimed that Delft was the cleanest of all Dutch cities.
 The town's neat and orderly appearance, so suited to the mentality of the inhabitants, found its clearest expression in the works of De Hooch and his colleagues."

 In particular, Vermeer identified with his native Delft.
-Anyone who has had the chance to directly view the View of Delft or The Little Street cannot deny the empathetic treatment of these subjects.
+Anyone who has had the chance to directly view the View of Delft or the Little Street cannot deny the empathetic treatment of these subjects.
 No doubt, Vermeer was the cleanest painter in Delft and he may have been its most loyal as well.
 While almost every other painter had left Delft by the late 1660s for the prosperous Amsterdam, Vermeer remained bound to his beloved birthplace until the day of his premature death.

-Although Vermeer was "celebrated" in his own time among a circle of elite art collectors, the mark he left on his contemporaries and later painters is remarkable thin.
+Although Vermeer was "celebrated" in his own time among a circle of elite art collectors, the mark he left on his contemporaries and later painters is remarkably thin.
 There exists no evidence that he ever had an apprentice and not a single one of his many children was sufficiently inspired by his work to take up brush and paint.
 One of the few artists who has been linked to Vermeer is Jacobus Vrel, an enigmatic figure who has only recently gained recognition.
 Vrel remains one of the most charmingly idiosyncratic minor-masters of his time.
 Some viewers have assumed that he was only an amateur or "Sunday" painter.

 Nothing is recorded of Vrel's life, his name surviving solely through the signatures on some of his paintings.
 His slim oeuvre includes 38 sparse interiors and quiet street scenes.
 They all show a fresh, almost naïve treatment that is much in agreement with modern sensitivity.

 Some of his paintings are signed or bear traces of signatures that were altered to read Johannes Vermeer or Pieter de Hooch, with whose paintings Vrel's work was often confused.
-Indeed, Thoré-Bürger, the French art critic who "rediscovered" Vermeer in the 1860s, had discussed Vermeer's status as a townscape painter largely on the basis of works that were actually by Vrel.
+Indeed, Thoré-Bürger, the French art critic who "rediscovered" Vermeer in the 1860s, had discussed Vermeer's status as a townscape painter largely base on the works that were actually by Vrel.

-An autodidacte, Vrel is stylistically connected to the Delft and Amsterdam artists Pieter de Hooch, Johannes Vermeer and Pieter Janssens Elinga but some authorities consider it likely that he lived in a provincial town rather than a major art centre.
+An autodidacte, Vrel is stylistically connected to the Delft and Amsterdam artists Pieter de Hooch, Johannes Vermeer and Pieter Janssens Elinga. but some authorities consider it likely that he lived in a provincial town rather than a major art center.
 Elements in his street scenes may indicate connections to Haarlem, Friesland, Flanders, or the lower Rhineland.
 His only dated painting, from 1654, suggests that, rather than following, Vrel anticipated Delft artists' interest in domestic themes and light effects.
 However, the early appearance of two of his works in the inventory of the collection of Archduke Leopold Wilhelm of Austria proves that he was well enough regarded in his day to have attracted the attention of the archduke's curator, the renowned Flemish painter David Teniers the Younger.
-The date on his Interior with a Woman at a Window is 1654, and proves that he dated paintings four years before any known dates on De Hooch's Delft-style interiors or courtyards.
+The date on his Interior with a Woman at a Window (1654) proves that he dated paintings four years before any known dates on De Hooch's Delft-style interiors or courtyards.